 How can I prevent getting an STI?

 The best way to prevent getting an STI is to not have sex.
 Some STIs can’t be cured, so you should always practice safer sex, or find ways to be intimate in a romantic relationship without having sex.
-This means preventing the passing of body fluids such as blood, semen, and vaginal fluids, and avoiding direct oral, anal, or genital contact (by using a latex condom).
+This means preventing the passing of body fluids such as blood, semen, and vaginal fluids, and avoiding direct oral, anal, or genital contact (by using a barrier method such as a latex condom or a dental dam).

 If you do decide to have sex, you should:

-- Use condoms 100% of the time.
-You need to make sure that you use a new latex condom (or dental dam) correctly every time you have oral, anal, or vaginal sex.
-If you’re allergic to latex, use a polyurethane male or female condom.
+- Use condoms or dental dams 100% of the time.
+Make sure that you use a new latex condom (or dental dam) correctly every time you have oral, anal, or vaginal sex.
+If you are allergic to latex, use a polyurethane external condom or internal condom.

-- Use a water-base lubricant with condoms.
-The lubricant will lessen the chance of the condom breaking.
+- Use a water-based lubricant with condoms.
+The lubricant will keep the condom from breaking.
 Never use lubricants that contain oil or fat, such as petroleum jelly or cooking oil.
-These products weaken latex and can cause the condom to break.
+These products weaken “latex” and can cause the condom to break.

 - Limit the number of people you have sex with.
 The more partners you have, the greater your risk of being exposed to an STI.

-- Choose partners who have not had sex with many other partners, and who will have sex only with you while you’re together.
-You should ask your partner(s) if he/she has an STI, has been exposed to one, or has physical symptoms of an STI.
+- Choose partners who have not had sex with many other partners, especially at the same time they are having sex with you..
+You should ask your partner(s) if they have an STI, have been exposed to one, or have physical symptoms of an STI.

 Other ways to prevent getting an STI include: